kadunet0/kadunet0/README.md

-# Olá, eu sou Carlos Cabral 👋
+# Hi, I'm Carlos Cabral 👋
-🎓 Pós-graduação - Especialização **Cibersegurança na CESAR School** (2026 – 2027)
+🎓 Postgraduate - Specialization in Cybersecurity at CESAR School (2026 – 2027)
-🎓 Bacharel em **Sistemas de Informação** na UNINASSAU (2022 – 2025)
+🎓 Bachelor's degree in Information Systems at UNINASSAU (2022 – 2025)
-💼 **Estagiário de Sistemas de Informação**
+💼 Information Systems Intern
-🚀 Desenvolvimento Backend com foco em **Java & Spring Boot**
+🚀 Backend Developer focused on Java & Spring Boot
-🌍 Inglês (CNA, 2016–2020) e entusiasta de metodologias ágeis
+🌍 English (CNA, 2016–2020) and Agile methodologies enthusiast

-> ⚡ *“Tecnologia existe para servir pessoas.
-Aprender continuamente é o que nos permite gerar impacto real.”*
+⚡ “Technology exists to serve people.
+Continuous learning is what enables us to create real impact.”

 ---